Elan Valley International Dark Sky Park

 The Elan Valley data showed that the Estate "possessed exceptional starry skies and natural nocturnal habitat where light pollution is mitigated and natural darkness is valuable as an important educational, cultural, scenic, and natural resource".
 There is a commitment on the Estate by the Elan Valley Trust and Dwr Cymru Welsh Water to promote public access and recreation, provide environmental education services and work together to enhance biodiversity.
 Here, the sky above us is just as important as the land and water around us, and has such an effect on the nature and beauty of the area it is vital we protect this amenity.

 Where can you observe the night sky on the Elan Valley?

 Currently the existing car parks and amenities are being promoted such as Craig Goch car park and Claerwen Dam car park with both having on-site public toilets.
 Alternatively, around Cwmdauddwr Common can give the longest distance shots and last year (2016) gave rise to the impressive sights of the aurora borealis.
 In time we hope to develop better astronomy and dark sky 'hubs' to allow discreet car parking and areas to setup telescopes and cameras.
-Don't forget there are also self catered and a Bed and Breakfast on the Estate so you stay under the stars and enjoy more than one dark night.
+Don't forget there is also self catered accommodation on the Estate so you stay under the stars and enjoy more than one dark night.